 First, yes, they are tough, and therefore they are perfect for students and others who may find themselves in difficult environments, like rainy festivals or crowded and rough playing conditions.
 Players who use carbon fiber bows already understand these safeguards.
 However, more to the point, their durability does not automatically lead to a tone-deprived instrument.
 In fact, just the opposite.

-The long established and highly reputed Glasser Bow Company has entered the carbon fiber violin field with a tremendous product.
-After years of careful research and development, Glasser is producing a wonderful, affordable carbon fiber violin, a model of which you see here.
+The long established and highly reputed Glasser Bow Company has entered the carbon composite violin field with a tremendous product.
+After years of careful research and development, Glasser is producing a wonderful, affordable carbon composite violin, a model of which you see here.
 Go to Glasser

 This violin has been adjusted and set-up for optimal playing.
-It features D'AddarioHelicore strings and an Adinath harp tailpiece.
-This tailpiece is an add-on with which I experimented.
-I believe it suits the instrument; however, I would be happy to re-install the original Glasser carbon fiber tailpiece, just say so.
+It features D'AddarioHelicore strings and an Adinath harp tailpiece (The harp tailpiece is no longer on this violin.
+Instead, the original Glasser tailpiece has been re-installed.)
 Not pictured here is the Guarneri-style chin rest, which comes with the violin.